 The FEBS Network

 The FEBS Network has developed from a collaboration between FEBS and its journal publisher Wiley, and is hosted using software from Zapnito, who specialize in creating expert-led networks.
-A FEBS 'Network Working Group' of senior scientists is overseeing the aims and strategy of the FEBS Network.
-Scientists connected with various FEBS activities are also working pro bono on areas of the site, and there are contributions from some editors of FEBS publications as well.
-For more on this new initiative from FEBS, see the 'Welcome to the FEBS Network' post.
+A FEBS ‘Network Working Group’ of senior scientists oversees the aims and strategy of the FEBS Network.
+For more on this new initiative from FEBS, see the ‘Welcome to the FEBS Network‘ post.

 If you are interested in becoming a contributor to one of the FEBS Network channels, the FEBS Network Working Group would be pleased to hear from you; please contact [email protected] for more information.